How do farmers take care of their animals in the winter?

-My mom called the other night and you know who she was concerned about?
+My (Lynn’s) mom called the other night.
+Do you know who she was concerned about?
 Our baby calves.
-I think she knew we were probably fine & keeping warm but didn’t know how we were keeping the calves warm.
-And you might be wondering the same thing – how do we keep our calves warm in this weather?
+I think she knew we were keeping warm but didn’t know what we do to keep the calves warm.
+Maybe you are wondering the same thing – how do we keep our calves warm in subzero weather?

-It turns out calves are born with something called “brown fat” which helps keep calves warm too.
+Calves are born with something called “brown fat” which helps keep calves them warm.
 We strategically place our huts facing south so that calves are protected from the north wind.
-Although Pam always keeps a close eye on each of our calves, in cold weather she pays even closer attention, as a skipped meal or any sign of illness can quickly become fatal.
-Obviously the calves’ water freezes each day so we also make sure that they get a bucket of warm water in the middle of the day.
+Although Pam, Dan’s mom, always keeps a close eye on each of our calves, in cold weather she pays even closer attention, as a skipped meal or any sign of illness can quickly become fatal.
+The calves’ water freezes throughout each day so we make sure that they get a bucket of warm water in the middle of the day.

-You might wonder why we don’t bring them all inside, which I know I wondered at first.
+You might wonder why we don’t bring them all inside, because I wondered that at first too.
 Bringing them inside, especially if it’s not VERY well ventilated, can cause higher incidences of pneumonia & other sicknesses because they’re sharing stale air with each other.
 Over the years Dan & his parents have learned that even in extreme cold we can take better care of our calves by caring well for them outside, even if it means we have to work out in the bitter cold!

-We’re doing our best to keep our calves warm but we are looking forward to this cold snap breaking as it does take more work to get machinery running, care for our animals, & stay warm ourselves!
+We do our best to keep our calves warm but we are always look forward to the extreme cold snap breaking.
+Extreme cold does create more work to get machinery running, care for our animals, & stay warm ourselves!